salekinsirajus/SocialStalk/README.md

 ## General Overview
-This web application functions as a social connector and its primary purpose is to connect users with certain needs to users who can fulfil those needs.
-Hence, users can search for and connect with other users who are not in close geographic proximity and make their requests.
+This web application functions as a social connector and its primary purpose is to facilitate the connection of users who have some certain needs with other users who can fulfil those needs.
+Hence, users can search for, connect with, and make their requests to other users who may not be within close geographic proximity.

 ## Technical Overview
 * Ruby 2.3.1